Results 1 to 17 of 17

 I noticed the Cards used a Y-stack/Gun hybrid and used Stephenson as an H-Back in that package against Stevens.
 Darren Allman used something similar when he was at Permian and uses it as his base offense at Austin Westlake.

 When I saw the Cards open up with that package I was like, "They're using Austin Westlake's offense."
-Smart move,IMO.WE DON'T RELOAD,WE OVERLOAD!
-Getchya Popcorn Ready.
+Smart move,IMO.BE BETTER THAN YESTERDAY.

 - Join Date